swiftlang/swift-evolution/proposals/nnnn-actors.md

 actor class ImageDownloader {
   var bestImages: [Image]
   var currentBest: Image?

-  func downloadAndPickBest(n: Int, urls: [URL]) async -> [Image] {
+  @reentrant // ✅ may be invoked at any point in time func downloadAndPickBest(n: Int, urls: [URL]) async -> [Image] {
     for url in urls {
       let image = await download(url)